pravega/bookkeeper-operator/doc/manual-installation.md

 $ kubectl create -f deploy/config_map.yaml
 ```

-The name of this ConfigMap needs to be mentioned in the field `envVars` present in the BookKeeper Spec.
+The name of this ConfigMap needs to be mentioned in the field `envVars` present in the Bookkeeper Spec.
 For more details about this ConfigMap refer to [this](bookkeeper-options.md#bookkeeper-custom-configuration).

 Once all these have been installed, you can use the following YAML template to install a small development Bookkeeper Cluster.
 Create a `bookkeeper.yaml` file with the following content.